-For more information call Motherisk: 1-877-327-4636.
+For more information call Motherisk at 1-877-327-4636 or visit www.motherisk.org

 Herbal teas

 Some herbal teas are not safe to drink while breastfeeding.
 The herbs in these teas have drug-like effects which can be passed to your baby through your breastmilk.
 This can be harmful to your baby.